 Let’s take a look at them.

-This is by far my favourite resource for free business templates.
+This is by far my favourite resource for a free business proposal template.

 They currently have more than 70 free proposals to choose from, ranging from accounting advertising and architecture, to web design and wordpress development.